hw-studio-fall17/project.fav-sports-team/README.md

 ## LEVEL THREE

 ### Home Page
+* In `script.js` select the nav bar by it's `id` using jQuery and save it in a variable called `navBar`.
+It will look something like this
+  ` var exampleSelect = $("#example-id") `
 * Make your navigation bar slowly fade in when the page loads.
-Hint: you will need to use the jQuery fadeIn() function.
+Hint: you will need to use the jQuery [fadeIn() function](http://api.jquery.com/fadein/).
 Google it if you forget how it works.
 * Get rid of the underlines on the link tags in your navigation.
 Google "how to remove underlines from link tags with CSS"

 ### Tour Dates Page